General Fusion: Organization

 General Fusion's CEO is Greg Twinney.
 The company's website states Greg joined General Fusion in 2020 with a well-established track record of executive leadership.
-Serving as General Fusion's chief financial officer for two years, he expanded the company's investor base and helped to launch the Fusion Demonstration Program.
-In 2022, he took the top spot as General Fusion's chief executive officer.
-Greg's experience prior to joining General Fusion demonstrates his ability to set the groundwork to create massive shareholder value for technology-enabled companies.
-He worked in varied C-level roles in complex industries, moving companies through all stages of maturity and scale, across all functions of the businesses.
+Serving as General Fusion's chief financial officer for two years, he expanded the company's investor base and helped to launch the failed Fusion Demonstration Program.
+In 2022, he became General Fusion's chief executive officer.